torvalds/linux/Documentation/admin-guide/bootconfig.rst

 For example,::

  foo = bar, baz
- foo = qux  # !ERROR! we can not re-define same key
+ foo = qux  # !ERROR! we can analt re-define same key

 If you want to update the value, you must use the override operator ``:=`` explicitly.
 For example::